KRMalaGrino/se_project_spots/README.md

 **Technologies & techniques**

 We created this website using a reference from figma to replicate the layouts, typographies and other important details .
 VSCode was the coding application used .
-Mainly html & css files .
+JavaScript, HTML & CSS files .
 Media queries were used to create the switching between desktop and cellphone views .
 Responsive design .

 **Pictures, GIFs, & screenshots**